hungcq/blog/content/posts/noise.md

 I should have known that making a polite request is a desperate measure.
 Certainly, I have no right take from others the "pleasure" of adopting a dog, the "fun" on their wedding day, the "anguish" for their loved one.
-I also have no right to take from them their freedom to be ignorant,inconsiderate, uncultured.
+I also have no right to take from them their freedom to be ignorant, inconsiderate, uncultured.
 It is surely a priceless, inseparable gift that their nature, their parents and their culture have given them.

 So what can I do?
 I can turn my anger and hatred into motivation.